eraycaganozdemir/DSA-210-Project/README.md

 I have two main sources of data:
 - **Bank Account Statements**:
   My bank provides detailed account statements in PDF format.
 I will automate the extraction of transaction data (such as        transaction dates and amounts) using Python.
-Then I will use tihs extracted data.
+Then I will use this extracted data.
 - **Step Count Data**:
   My daily step count data (such as number of steps on a specific day) is sourced from the **iPhone Health app**.
 Here I will    retrieve the data and integrate it into the project for analysis.